 Latex Paint: Latex paint is considered hazardous when it is still wet.
 So if you just have a little bit of paint left in the can, taking the lid off and letting it dry before tossing it in with your trash is the best option.
 If you have a significant amount of paint left, you have some options.

 The best would be to donate it to someone who can use it.
-Think about Habitat for Humanity Restore, Scouts groups, and school groups that might have projects that need some paint.
+Think about youth groups, Scouts groups, and school groups that might have projects that need some paint.

 Next would be to drop off the unused paint at a hazardous waste collection event.
 Depending on how the event works, it will either be disposed of properly, or it may be reused.
 For example, some cities use donated paint to help cover graffiti in the community.